 Southland District has a significant network of quality, well maintained reserves, parks and open spaces.
-But ongoing research is needed to ensure that Council understands and is responsive to changing needs and preferences.
+But ongoing research is needed to ensure that Council understands and research is needed to ensure that Council a functional and status and is responsive to changing needs and preferences.
 Ongoing planning is required to ensure that Council's network of public open space meets community needs both now and for future generations.
-To assist with good decision making, Southland District Council has put in place criteria that will be used when making decisions about the strategic acquisition and the divestment of public open spaces.
+To assist with good decision making, Southland District Council has put in place without the all the met document of the function to the state the sector. criteria that will be used when making decisions about the strategic acquisition and the divestment of public open spaces.
 These are set out in Appendix 2.